dotlang/language/doc/RFE.md

 N - function cannot change inputs even if assigns them to a local var. the only way is to clone.

-? - Think about method call dispatch with respect to multiple inheritance and polymorphism.
+Y - Think about method call dispatch with respect to multiple inheritance and polymorphism.
 We can do this step by step:
 - When function `f` is called with n inputs, we find all functions with same name and number of inputs, called candidate list.
 - If call is made with names, drop functions whose inputs does not match with given argument names.